halolimat/LNEx/README.md

 ##### Configuration

-There are a couple of variables specific to your deployment of DisasterRecord that will need to be set.
+There are a couple of variables specific to your deployment of LNExAPI that will need to be set.
 These variables are found in the [group_vars/all](ansible/environments/dev-local/group_vars/all) file.
 The variables are explained as follows:

 * hostip - This is the IP of the host where the docker containers will be hosted.
 This is used in the configuration file for the [LNExAPI Server Django application](ansible/roles/codebase_api/templates/settings.py.j2).
 Setups may vary as to how HTTP requests are handled and passed to the container.
 If you have a web server such as Apache or Nginx handle the connections and ProxyPass them the IP will be a host where the ProxyPass is being directed.
 Check the /var/log/LNEx.log file for errors if you can not connect to the LNExAPI after deployment and start.
 * photonip - This is the IP address where your [Photon OSM](https://github.com/komoot/photon) deployment is located.